 The efficiencies drones bring are one reason they are being readily adopted in so many industries.
 The West Coast solar company found that manual site assessment for a 500kW site takes two technicians up to two days, while a 40-minute drone flight can map a 1MW site.

 With such successes, it’s common for a company to find new uses for its UAS program, deriving still more value from it.
 A program that begins with inspections can grow to help with inventory management and then to 3D modeling and site mapping.

 Stantec, a multinational design, architecture, and engineering firm, initially used UAVs as a tool for aerial imaging.
-Now they use drones for survey mapping, 3D modeling, inspections, and even detecting anthropological or paleontological resources on proposed building sites.
+Now they’re finding value by useing drones for survey mapping, 3D modeling, inspections, and even detecting anthropological or paleontological resources on proposed building sites.

 Drones have allowed construction contractor Hensel Phelps to improve the quality of information they supply to their many stakeholders and partners.
 LIDAR sensors mounted on drones have improved surveying efficiency and accuracy.
 The company uses infrared thermal sensors to find HVAC energy efficiency opportunities.
 They now capture cloud points that are incorporated into building information modeling software and provided to architects.
 Photogrammetry is providing valuable data on site monitoring and job progress to superintendents and job site managers.
 They can supply cardinal direction views for clients and building owners for 3D models, marketing videos, and to keep clients updated on job progress.
 Hensel Phelps also uses drones to inspect exterior flashing—the strips of metal that keep windows in place—on high rise buildings.

 In this video, Hensel Phelps discusses the competitive advantages they’ve achieved from drones, as well as how they use Skyward to manage their operations.